Most coffee fans will have heard of two Italian brands; Illy and Lavazza.

-The company is anxious that their support of sustainable production is viewed as being high on their agenda.
+The company is anxious that its support of sustainable production is viewed as being high on its agenda.
 For this reason, they have developed The ¡Tierra!
 Project, an initiative that seeks to promote sustainable agriculture programs in Honduras, Peru, and Colombia.
 The idea is to improve coffee quality, as well as look after the environment and the working conditions for plantation workers living in those communities.

 Like Illy, Lavazza offers their coffee as whole beans, pre-ground coffee, and coffee pods.

 So, how do these Italian coffee giants compare?

 |Sources||Guatemala, Brazil, Colombia, Ethiopia, India, Costa Rica||Costa Rica, Colombia, Brazil, Guatemala, Honduras, Indonesia, Uganda, Mexico, United States|

 |Types of Coffee Sold||Pre-Ground, Whole Bean, iperEspresso Capsules, and ESE Pods||Pre-Ground, Whole Bean, Pods|